gregreen/dustmaps/README.md

 dustmaps
 ========

-A uniform interface for a number of 2D and 3D maps of interstellar dust reddening/extinction.
+The ``dustmaps`` package provides a uniform interface for dealing with a number of 2D and 3D maps of interstellar dust reddening/extinction.

 Supported Dust Maps
 -------------------

+The currently supported dust maps are:

 1. Burstein & Heiles (1982; BH'82)
 2. Chen et al. (2014)